mrazomej/phd/src/chapter_05/section_09_empirical_fixes.md

 multiplying the theoretical noise prediction by a factor of $\approx 1.5$ would improve agreement between theory and data.
 Points represent the experimental noise as computed from single-cell fluorescence measurements of different *E. coli* strains under 12 different inducer concentrations.
-Dotted line indicates the plot in linear rather than logarithmic scale.
+The dotted line indicates the plot in linear rather than logarithmic scale.
 Each datum represents a single date measurement of the corresponding strain and IPTG concentration with $\geq 300$ cells.
 The points correspond to the median, and the error bars correspond to the 95% confidence interval as determined by 10,000 bootstrap samples.
 White-filled dots are plot at a different scale for better visualization.
 The Python code [(`ch5_fig31.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS31.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap).](ch5_fig31){#fig:ch5_fig31